Sidhuharp97/stat-programs-website/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/IdahoAgStats
 superuser: true
-title: Julia Piaskowski
+title: Statistical Programs
 ---

-Julia Piaskowski is a consulting statistician at the University of Idaho.
+Statistical Programs is a unit located within the Idaho Agricultural Experimental Station serving the College of Agriculture and Life Sciences at the University of Idaho.